Payday loans aren't your only option. Make sure to compare payday loan alternatives before applying.

-Sometimes it won't be clear why your application was rejected.
-The next step is to find another lender to apply with – carefully review the minimum eligibility criteria and make sure you are eligible.
-Remember that each time you apply for a loan it appears as an enquiry on your credit file and too many credit enquiries can be damaging for your credit score.
+Sometimes it won't be clear why an application is rejected.
+Applicants should carefully review the minimum eligibility criteria to make sure that they are eligible prior to submitting an application.
+Each time anyone applies for a loan, it will appear as an enquiry on their credit file, and too many credit enquiries can be damaging to credit scores.

-Yes, there are lenders who will consider you for a loan.
-Certain criteria apply so it's best to review these before you submit your application and only apply for a loan if you can afford the repayments.
-There are also other loan options, such as no and low interest loan schemes and Centrelink cash advances available to you.
+This will depend largely on the lender, but yes, there are lenders that will consider loan applications from applicants on Centrelink payments.
+Certain criteria will likely apply, so it's best for borrowers to review these carefully before submitting an application, and only applying for a loan if they know that they can afford the repayments.
+There are also other loan options, such as no and low interest loan schemes, and Centrelink cash advances are available.